A-Croshaw/Riddles/README.md

 # _Technologies_

  * Python is the main programming language to produce the game.

+ * rich was imported.
+      * Table - To create the table in Saved Scores.
+      * Box - For the outline of the table in Saved Scores.
+      * Console - For the colour styling for the output to the console.

+ * random was imported to handle the random numbers to select the riddles at random.

+ * gspread was imported to handle the access to the google sheets data.

+ * google.oauth2.service_account import Credentials was used to handle the access to the google drive where the google sheet is stored.

  * [LucidChart](https://www.lucidchart.com/pages/) used to create the flow chart showing the game's functionality and flow.